-We don’t have all the answers but we'll share some insights to give you a glimpse of our perspective and discernment on the subject:
+📄 We don’t have all the answers but we'll share some insights to give you a glimpse of our perspective and discernment on Practical Ways to Manage for Purpose:

 Key from our perspective

 It’s not just the strategy, goals, and ideas we employ.
 It is their congruence with the principal of God––the more we follow them, the more we get blessed and in harmony with God.
 It’s not our will we pursue, but His––so as we do His will, the more blessed we become.